-Huntington Union Free School District Department of Health, Physical Education and Athletics PO Box 1500, Huntington, New York 11743 James M. Hoops, District Director jhoops@hufsd.edu or (631) 673-2018 History of Huntington Interscholastic Athletics Games and sports have always played a role in the life of the Huntington community.
-Huntington Academy opened in 1793 followed by the Union School in 1858 and finally Huntington High School in 1897.
-Consistent with the widespread practices of the era, physical education and athletics programs were not offered to students.
+Huntington Union Free School District Department of Health, Physical Education and Athletics PO Box 1500, Huntington, New York 11743 James M. Hoops, District Director jhoops@hufsd.edu or (631) 673-2018 History of Huntington Interscholastic Athletics Games and sports have always played a key role in the life of the Huntington community.
+Huntington Academy opened in 1794 followed by the Union School in 1858 and finally Huntington High School in 1897.
+Consistent with the widespread practice of the era, physical education and athletics were not available to students in the school's instructional program.
 Sports were community based with what were essentially town teams in baseball, basketball and football.
 In 1910, students met with Superintendent/Principal Robert K. Toaz and secured his permission to form what they called the Athletic Association.
 The group was governed by the students themselves, who raised monies for equipment and supplies, uniforms, travel and coaching.
 Memberships in the Athletic Association were sold along with tickets to games.
 Dances were held.
 Athletic Association members received discounted admission to games and free tickets to periodic dances.
-Mr. Toaz retained veto authority of the Athletic Association's actions.
+Mr. Toaz retained veto authority over the Athletic Association's actions.
 Each team had a manager who was responsible for scheduling games with a small group of Suffolk and Nassau high schools.
 Games were also played against alumni and town teams.
 There was no governing body at the time such as NYSPHSAA or Section XI.
 When the United States mobilized for World War I and implemented a draft of young men in 1917/18, officials were startled to learn how out of shape most the draftees were.
 It took twice as long to condition them as planned, delaying their entry into battle.
 Physical fitness became a matter of national defense.
 Physical education programs were initially established for boys to exercise.
 Classes consisted of extensive calisthenics, running, climbing ropes, obstacle courses, etc. As the years passed, girls were included in physical education programs.
 In 1926/27 the high school building was enlarged, including a new gymnasium below the new auditorium.
 The district hired Cortland State Teachers College graduate William Class in 1929 and he went about developing a physical education and athletics program, including extensive intramurals for boys and girls.
 The program grew over the years to include a variety of sports.
 Huntington boasted one of the most powerful high school sports programs on Long Island throughout the 1930s, 1940s, 1950s and 1960s.
 With the passage of Title IX in 1972, discrimination on the basis of sex in federally funded education programs was banned.
 This led to the massive growth of a full-fledged girls' athletic program.
 Soon after, widespread junior high school sports were developed.
-Overview of District Athletic Program In the 2022/23 school year, Huntington UFSD offers students an athletic program that includes 34 varsity level teams; 14 JV teams and 24 middle school teams for a total of 72 Blue Devil athletic teams.
+Overview of District Athletic Program In the 2025/26 school year, Huntington UFSD offers students an athletic program that includes 36 varsity level teams; 15 JV teams and 25 middle school teams for a total of 77 Blue Devil athletic teams.
 Fall Season:

-Varsity: Football, boys' soccer, girls' soccer, field hockey, boys' golf, girls' tennis, boys' cross country, girls' cross country, girls' swimming and diving, girls' volleyball, girls' gymnastics Junior Varsity: Football, boys' soccer, girls' soccer, field hockey, girls' volleyball, girls' tennis Finley: Football, boys' soccer (two teams), girls' soccer (two teams), field hockey, girls' tennis, co-ed cross country Winter Season:
+Varsity: Football, boys' soccer, girls' soccer, field hockey, boys' golf, girls' tennis, boys' cross country, girls' cross country, girls' swimming and diving, girls' volleyball, boys' volleyball, girls' gymnastics Junior Varsity: Football, boys' soccer, girls' soccer, field hockey, girls' volleyball, girls' tennis, boys' golf Finley: Football, boys' soccer (two teams), girls' soccer (two teams), field hockey, girls' tennis, boys' cross country, girls' cross country Winter Season: